CodeEditApp/CodeEdit/CONTRIBUTING.md

 > Please resolve all `Violation` errors in Xcode (except: _TODO:_ warnings).
 Otherwise the swiftlint check on GitHub will fail.

-Once you submitted the `PR` GitHub will run a couple of actions which run tests and `SwiftLint` (this can take a couple of minutes).
+Once you submitted the `PR`, GitHub will run a couple of actions that run tests and `SwiftLint` (`SwiftLint` is the linter we use to keep a uniform codde style; this can take a couple of minutes).
 Should a test fail it cannot be merged until tests succeed.

 Make sure to resolve all merge-conflicts otherwise the `PR` cannot be merged.